 - Use passwords that aren’t easy to guess.

-- When browsing online, it is safe to use a VPN to protect personal information.
+- It is safe to use a VPN to protect personal information when browsing online.

 - Avoid accessing banking accounts using public networks.